-Well, my observant parent did find out, and the board of education was laid on my little southern exposure until I cried for pain - and I learned a lesson about deception and stealing.
+Well, my observant parent did find out, and I learned a lesson about deception and stealing.
 But I still was not free of blunders that called for correction.
 In fact, there was a time when I felt everything was going wrong and that nobody loved me and that I couldn't do any better.
 For a little fellow, I was deeply discouraged.

 Then one wintry day my father called to me.
 "Come here, Boy," he said, and he took me outside the little basement flat we called home and pointed down a long hallway.
 At the other end was something that caused my eyes to dance with glee.
 It was a Flexible Flyer sled.
 He'd gotten it at a second-hand store.
 It was in beautiful shape.

 "It's yours," my father said.